JeanCarletta/Scottish-Cyber-Education/README.md

 TODO:

+- figure out why the github actions are attempting a Jekyll build when its set to build from main branch docs/ and that just contains html.

 - code rationalisation to make it easier to change later, like defining functions to reduce repetition

 - it may be possible to derive a useful plot from the Scottish Funding Council College Statistics reporting, although the format of their Excel workbook varies so much from year to year that it would be a bit painful to do.